Security, Privacy and Information

 Is tic+chat confidential?

 Whatever you talk about in tic+chat is private.
-It’s a safe anonymous space for you to discuss whatever is on your mind.
+It’s a safe, anonymous space for you to discuss whatever is on your mind.
 We ask you to use your first name only or a different name to your own so that it is not possible for us to know who you are.
-Always dial 141 in front of the number to call us anonymously.
-We do not keep or store your computer or device IP address.
+Because it’s a confidential service your number is withheld from our helpline team, they will not be able to see your number.

 Any online questionnaires or feedback forms you complete will be anonymous.
 The anonymised data we collect will be used to help us to evidence the effectiveness of our service and improve it for future clients.